 Flat roof inspectors will recommend a visual inspection at least once every year depending on the condition and the amount of traffic your flat roof gets.
 It’s easy to find a hole, rip, or, a puncture in the EPDM membrane.
 It’s also easy to spot leaks by looking for areas in the membrane that appear soft.
 If you have low areas or even wrinkles in the membrane, it’s a giveaway that your EPDM rubber flat roof needs to be repaired.
 A qualified flat roof inspector will inspect the flat roofing system including flashings, gutters, and drains.

 When A & L Flat Roof Repair is hired to perform an EPDM flat roof inspection we look at:

 - Membrane Surface – We are looking for cracks, tears, or holes that allow water into your roofing system and cause damage and mold

 - Seams – Seams are where the EPDM rubber is connected to form the surface of your roof.
 We find seams to be the most common area to fail on a flat roof.

-- Protrusions and Roof Add-Ons – Many times commercial flat roofs have pipes, skylights, or other projections from the roof.
+- Protrusions and Roof Add-Ons – Many times, commercial flat roofs have pipes, skylights, or other projections from the roof.
 These areas are common weak spots in a flat roof that could allow water to leak in

-- Water/Drainage – If there is evidence of pooling/ponding water that is a possible sign that the drainage system on your flat roof is not working properly.
+- Water/Drainage – If there is evidence of pooling/ponding water, that is a possible sign that the drainage system on your flat roof is not working properly.

-If you are the maintenance manager of your commercial building and have never performed a commercial flat roof inspection on your building, it’s important you do so as soon as possible to determine the existing condition of your flat roofing system.
+If you are the maintenance manager of your commercial building and have never performed a commercial flat roof inspection on your building, it’s essential you do so as soon as possible to determine the existing condition of your flat roofing system.